-Shih Tzu Dog Age Calculator to Human Years (With Age Chart)
+Shih Tzu Age to Human Years (Age Chart & Life Stages)

 If you’ve ever wondered “How old is my Shih Tzu in human years?”, you’re not alone.
 Shih Tzus age very differently from humans—and even differently from many other dog breeds.
 That’s why a breed-specific Shih Tzu age calculator is far more accurate than generic dog age formulas.